omnilib/omnilib-site/source/contributing.rst

 type checker, and any linters, so you can get immediate, technical feedback.

-If you would like to contribute, but aren't sure where to start, take a look at the list of :ref:`Omnlib projects <projects>` to see if any of them seem interesting to you.
+If you would like to contribute, but aren't sure where to start, take a look at the list of :ref:`Omnilib projects <projects>` to see if any of them seem interesting to you.
 Follow the links to their Github repositories, and look for open issues, ideally ones tagged with "good first issue" or "hacktoberfest".
 These issues should be relatively small in size, or require less knowledge of